User Interface#

 Help menu#

-- Show Logs: Open C:\Users\username\AppData\LocalLow\LSGROUP\XRTwin folder where you can find the application log files Player.log (current (last) session log file) and Player-prev.log (previous session log file).
-Sending both files along with your description to support can help our team identify the issues you are experiencing.
+Open the C:\Users\username\AppData\LocalLow\LSGROUP\XRTwin folder where you can find the application log files Player.log (the most recent session log file) and Player-prev.log (the previous session log file).

 5. Tool Bar#